 The Faculty of Engineering builds on the strengths of our students.
-High-quality programs, outstanding faculty, and top-notch facilities means that we have been able to attract exceptional students who are realizing their full potential.
+High-quality programs, outstanding faculty, and topnotch facilities means that we have been able to attract exceptional students who are realizing their full potential.
 Some recent student awards and accomplishments include

-- CD Howe Foundation Award for the top male first-year engineering student in Canada.
-Over the past four years our students have won six of the eight awards.
-No other university has ever won both male and female awards in the same year; the U of A won both awards in 1997 and again in 1998. - · Canadian Engineering Memorial Foundation Scholarship Award - Governor General Bronze Medal - Nortel Award for Leadership and Innovation awarded to our Discover 'E" Science Camp program. - The SAE Aero Design Group placed first in the technical presentation event.
-As well, the Autonomous Robotic Vehicle Project Group placed second in their design group competition. - Students in the Faculty of Engineering received over \$1 million in scholarships in the past year.
+- CD Howe Foundation Award for the top first-year male and female engineering students in Canada.
+Our students have won six times.
+No other university has ever won both male and female awards in the same year; the U of A won both awards in two consecutive years. - Canadian Engineering Memorial Foundation Scholarship Award - Governor General Bronze Medal - Nortel Award for Leadership and Innovation awarded to our Discover 'E' Science and Engineering Camp program - Seven student vehicle projects are active in the Faculty of Engineering and regularly rank among the best in North America in design and performance competitions - Students in the Faculty of Engineering receive over \$1 million in scholarships annually

-The Professors
+The Professors 71